oreillymedia/production-resources/oriole/index.md

 5. `git push origin authoring_branch`<br/>Moves the changes to the remote GitLab repo
 6. Let your editor know that you're ready for editorial input.

 # Tips for Writing the Notebook Content<a name="tips"></a>

-* Import libraries into the cell where they're first needed to make it easier for the customer to follow.

 * Try to condense cells so that each “Run” produces output.

 * Use local data—don't pull from the internet.
 If including code for downloading data is important, please use an if-statement, e.g., if not exist: code to download.

-* Do not interactively save and load data.
-The customer does not have write permissions.

 * When adding links to the text, make sure to use HTML notation rather than markdown.
 For example, instead of `[go to this link](http:///www.oreilly.com)` use `<a href="http://www.oreilly.com" target="_blank">go to this link</a>`—the `target="_blank"` is very important, to ensure that the link opens in a new window rather than the Oriole window.

+* Import libraries into the cell where they're first needed to make it easier for the customer to follow.

+* Consider that the user may go back to re-run individual cells.
+For example, if you create a dataframe and decide to "clean it" by deleting a column, then the user can't re-run the cell that loaded the previous version of the dataframe without re-creating the original version first.

 * Before submitting your final version, please do a final run through in a fresh container and notebook to make sure everything really does work.